How Much Should Your Backpack Weigh When Hiking?

-Some unnecessary items might include an extra pair of underwear ‘just in case’ or maybe some sweets you didn't eat the last time.
+Some unnecessary items might include an extra pair of underwear ‘just in case’ or maybe some sweets you didn’t eat the last time.
 It is important to keep a checklist of your essentials and follow it.
 Others might also add some useful, but only one-time use items.
 Many people enjoy reading books or writing in journals but consider the weight of those items before you decide to pack them.
 If you plan to camp over one night, do you really need that pillow, or you can just roll up a jacket instead?
 Also, make sure you bring a proper sleeping bag.
 You don't need a sleeping bag that is rated for below freezing temperatures.
 They are heavier than lighter sleeping bags for the summer time.
 If you run out of space for packing your sleeping bag then follow these tips.

 Next, plan all your meals ahead.
 Most specialists state that hikers tend to grab a lot of food with them when they go hiking.
 It would help if you planned your meals to contain from 2,500 to 4,500 calories a day, based on your weight, height, and the level of activity you will make.
 This should be anywhere from 1.5 lbs to 2.5 lbs of food for one day per person.

 Recommendations for foods with minimal added weight that can add some nutrients during hiking include nuts and dried fruits, nut butter in plastic containers, protein bars, crackers, chips or salty snacks, sweet snacks with high carb content, and freeze-dried meals.